 Year 1 Curriculum

-It is important to encourage your child to read at home at least three times per week to build upon the daily phonics and reading done in school.
-Remember that reading any book is fantastic, not just your library book or reading book, and we would love to see these recorded in your reading records.
-Children who read three times per week at least will be given a regular reader stamp and have the chance to win books each half-term.
+It is important to encourage your child to read at home at least 3 times per week to receive their regular reader stamp.
+Remember that reading any book is fantastic, not just your (green) reading or (red) library book.
+This needs to be noted in their reading records.

-Homework will be given out weekly on a Friday to be completed and returned by the following Friday.
-The homework will be linked to spellings, basic skills, phonics and simple activities to help complement their learning within the classroom.
+Homework will continue to be given out weekly on a Friday to be brought back the following week.
+The homework will be linked to spellings, basic skills, phonics and activities to help complement their learning within the classroom.
+We will continue practising Year 1 spellings based on our phonic sounds that we are focusing on that week.
+8 words will be sent home with the homework for the children to practise.

 Further information: